arthurgassner/swissenergy-frontend/docs/deployment.md

 1. Make sure we can reach our VPS by opening up the port `443` through your VPS provider -- as they likely have their own firewall.
   > HTTPS goes -- by default -- through port `443`.

 2. Assign a domain -- or subdomain[^3] -- pointing to our VPS' public IP.
-In practice, this means going on my domain registrar's website -- in my case _GoDaddy_ -- and _adding a new DNS record_ of Type A[^4], whose name is `vps` pointing to our VPS's public IP.
+In practice, this means going on our domain registrar's website -- in my case _GoDaddy_ -- and _adding a new DNS record_ of Type A[^4], whose name is `vps` pointing to our VPS's public IP.
+  > This step creates the `vps.arthurgassner.ch` subdomain and have it point to our VPS' public IP.
-  > This step is needed since TLS[^5] certificates are usually only issued for domain names, not public IPs.
+  > It is needed since TLS[^5] certificates are usually only issued for domain names, not public IPs.
 Note that it can take up to two days to take effect.

 3. Update our `/etc/caddy/Caddyfile` to reflect our newly-found preference of HTTPS
   ```json title="/etc/caddy/Caddyfile"